acidprime/hiera-eyaml-pkcs11/README.md

 # Openssl mode

 This mode uses the openssl gem to allow for offline encryption to take place using just the export rsa public key.
+This mode is meant to be used by developers on their workstations to encrypt values.
 ### Typical parameters

 | Configuration file parameter | Command line parameter | Description             |